 3.2.
+Seller's Drilling Program.
+Seller in good faith estimates a twenty four (24) well drilling program for the Reserve Commitment Area for the Year ending December 31, 1999.
+Seller and Buyer shall meet quarterly to review Seller's drilling plans and progress, well and Pod locations and production forecasts for the next twelve (12) Month period from the date of such meeting.

+3.2.
 Seller's Reservations/Gas Warranties.
-Seller reserves the following rights and reasonable quantities of Gas to satisfy same ("Seller's Reservations"): (i) to operate the Committed Reserves as a reasonably prudent operator; provided, in the event Seller should commence Gas flow from a new well, or the repair, reworking, or plugging of any well, notice of same shall be given to Buyer no later than five Business Days prior thereto, (ii) to separate or process the Gas using only mechanical, ambient temperature equipment located at surface production facilities on the Subject Leases, (iii) to use Gas produced from the Subject Leases for operating the Subject Leases, and (iv) to pool, communitize or unitize the Subject Leases, in which event this Agreement shall cover Seller's Interest therein.
+Seller reserves the following rights and reasonable quantities of Gas to satisfy same ("Seller's Reservations"): (i) to operate the Committed Reserves as a reasonably prudent operator; provided, in the event Seller should commence Gas flow from a new well, or the repair, reworking, or plugging of any well, notice of same shall be given to Buyer as soon as reasonably possible, (ii) to separate or process the Gas using only mechanical, ambient temperature equipment located at surface production facilities on the Subject Leases, (iii) to use Gas produced from the Subject Leases for operating the Subject Leases, and (iv) to pool, communitize or unitize the Subject Leases, in which event this Agreement shall cover Seller's Interest therein.
 Seller represents and warrants that (i) gas delivered has been produced from Seller’s Committed Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other Gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Gathering Services or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act and (ii) Seller will take no action that would be designed to subject the Field Services or any portion thereof to the, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Delivery of Gas hereunder shall not constitute such an action.
 Seller shall indemnify, defend and hold harmless Buyer and the Field Services provider from any and all loss, cost, expense and Claims, including, without limitation, punitive, exemplary, treble, incidental, consequential and indirect damages, lost profits or other business interruption damages, arising from or out of a breach of the representations and warranties contained in this paragraph.

 3.3.
 Buyer's Purchase.
 Except as otherwise provided herein, Buyer agrees to purchase and receive at the Delivery Point(s), or cause to be received for Buyer's account, Seller's Daily Deliverability of Gas up to the Maximum Daily Quantity.

-3.4 Minimum Quantities.
-In the event the Seller's Daily Deliverability of Gas available for delivery by Seller at Delivery Points upstream of a reciprocating compressor hereunder is less than _________ Mcf for ninety (90) consecutive Days for reasons other than curtailment, dewatering or Force Majeure, then the Agreement may be terminated for all Delivery Points upstream of such compression point at Buyer's option, exercised after giving Seller thirty (30) Days written notice

 ARTICLE 4.
 DELIVERY POINT(S)/MEASUREMENT/PRESSURE/MAINTENANCE